FuturistAcoustics/SilenceScissors/README.md

 - [ ] Check functionality at different sampling rates
 - [ ] Compatible with WAV, AAC, MP3
 ### Low Priority
+- [ ] Is more than just a notebook
 - [ ] Auto-detects most probable threshold for user
 - [ ] Compatible with video (edits the footage)